flintlib/flint/doc/source/ca_mat.rst

     requires space for `n + 1` output coefficients.
     Employs the division-free Berkowitz algorithm using
     `O(n^4)` operations.

-.. function:: int ca_mat_minpoly(ca_poly_t res, const ca_mat_t mat, ca_ctx_t ctx)

-    Sets *res* to the minimal polynomial of *mat*.
-In the generic case, this function computes the characteristic polynomial and then extracts the squarefree part using :func:`ca_poly_squarefree_part`.
-    This can fail if computing the squarefree part fails.
-    Returns 1 on success and 0 on failure.

 .. function:: int ca_mat_companion(ca_mat_t mat, const ca_poly_t poly, ca_ctx_t ctx)